-With the Multitool, we have winter car survival tool or one to use if you get your wheels caught in the mud.
+With the Multitool, we have a winter car survival tool or one to use if you get your wheels caught in the mud.
 For a camper, it is also useful for chores around the camp.
-It has a number of additional features like and an extendable handle that grows itself to give you the extra length you need to use to dig a small trench, dugout, or snow shelter.
+It has a number of additional features like an extendable handle that grows itself to give you the extra length you need to use to dig a small trench, dugout, or snow shelter.

 The entire shebang fits into its own carry bag that includes a carbon steel shovelhead along with the following survival goodies and functions.
 You have:

 You see you have a variety of tools that can help you while camping or hiking and in a case of breakdowns on the road.

 - Has everything I want in addition to my usual camp gear.

 - I would use most of this stuff, but it is nice to have just in case.
 I bought it for the shovel, which I keep with my Space Blanket and other cold-weather emergency stuff in the car.
 And I don’t imagine having to build a campsite along I65.
 However, there are always blizzards in Indiana, and rest stops are a long way apart heading down to Indy.